 The dreamy landscapes of Australia combined with its beautiful coastline is what makes this country extra special.
 The home of great beaches, fantastic weather and friendly people, Australia is the perfect destination for those looking to escape down under.
 From Sydney with its iconic Opera House and cosmopolitan nightlife and culture, to the stunning Great Barrier Reef to the east of the country you’ll find an abundance of activities and a wide variety of places to visit.

-What everyone does
+What everyone does in Australia

 Everyone tends to fly into Sydney as a starting point.
 Visit the iconic Opera House, climb the Sydney Harbour Bridge or chill out on one of the area’s iconic beaches such as Bondi, Manly or Coogee Beach.
 A lot of people also visit Melbourne to soak up the cafe culture and to visit Neighbour’s iconic Ramsey Street (which is actually a real life street called Pin Oak Court).